|May||Company A mustered into Confederate Service under Captain Perry and sent to Virginia ahead of other companies|

 |September||Transferred with Pryor’s Brigade to Anderson’s Division of Longstreet’s Command.|

 Assigned to Pryor’s Brigade of Anderson’s Division.
-Captain W. D. Ballantine was in command until he was wounded, when Lieutenant Geiger took command.
-The regiment lost 49 casualties in the campaign, including Captain Harrison Tillinghast and Lieutenant J. C. Hamilton, who were killed
+Captain William D. Ballantine was in command until he was wounded, when Lieutenant Henry Geiger took command.
+Lieutenant Geiger was then captured.
+The regiment lost 49 casualties in the campaign, including Captain Harrison Tillinghast and Lieutenant J. C. Hamilton, who were killed.

 |November||Assigned with Perry’s Brigade to Anderson’s Division of Longstreet’s First Corps|